wandb/docs/docs/guides/launch/walkthrough.md

     3. **Queue**: the queue to launch the run on.
 From the dropdown, select **Create a 'Starter' queue**.

 ![](/images/launch/starter-launch.gif)
-5. Once you have configured your job as desired, click the **Launch now** button at the bottom of the drawer to enqueue your launch job.
+5. Once you have configured your job, click the **Launch now** button at the bottom of the drawer to enqueue your launch job.

 :::tip
 The contents of your launch queue configuration will vary depending on the queue's target resource.
-For more information about launch queues, see the [INSERT].
+For more information about launch queues, and target resources see the [INSERT].
 :::

 ## Start a launch agent
 To execute a launch job, you will need a launch agent to poll the launch queue the job was added to.
 Follow these steps to create and start a launch agent: